-The UHGZ exploration target has been defined within the top 500 metres of the Tujuh Bukit Copper Project Mineral Resource and contains an Exploration Target ranging from 250-300 Mt @ 0.7-0.9 % Cu & 0.7-0.9 grams/tonne Au.
+The 2022 Resource Definition program is focusing on the top 500 to 600 metres of the Tujuh Bukit Copper Project Mineral Resource which contains an Exploration Target ranging from 250-300 Mt @ 0.7-0.9 % Cu & 0.7-0.9 grams/tonne Au.

-Project schedules have prioritised drilling the Eastern part of the UHGZ, which contains the largest zone of contiguous high grade copper and gold mineralisation identified to date, and focused on accelerating data collection for permitting, resource estimation, and subsequent mining and other studies in this area.
+The current Resource Definition drilling schedule is prioritising the drilling the Southern and Western parts of the resource in areas of contiguous high grade copper and gold mineralisation which were identified from drilling conducted in 2021.
+In addition, data collection for permitting, resource estimation, and subsequent mining and other studies is ongoing.

-Figure 1: Location map of Tujuh Bukit Copper Project showing reported drill hole collars and sections, 2012

-Mineralised outline, 0.5% copper contour and surface features.
+Figure 1: Location map of Tujuh Bukit Copper Project showing reported drill hole collars and sections, 2012 Mineralised outline, 0.5% copper contour and surface features.